ibeuler/CMS_HEP_ANALYSIS_TUTORIAL/README.md

 # HEPTutorial: CMS Data Analysis Exercises

-_## Overview
+## Overview

-This project is a High Energy Physics (HEP) analysis tutorial based on CMS-like data and Monte Carlo simulations.
-It is designed for learning and practicing data analysis techniques commonly used in particle physics, using the ROOT framework and C++.
+This project is a High Energy Physics (HEP) analysis tutorial inspired by CMS data and Monte Carlo simulations.
+It offers a practical, hands-on approach to learning data analysis techniques commonly used in particle physics, leveraging the ROOT framework and C++.

+> **This tutorial is based on the official [CMS HEP Tutorial by IPPOG](https://ippog.org/ippog_resource_database/cms-hep-tutorial), which I am using for self-study and learning.**

 ## Purpose

-The main purpose of this repository is **learning**.
-By working through the provided exercises, you will:
+The primary goal of this repository is to facilitate **learning** and **knowledge sharing**.
+By completing the exercises, you will:
-- Understand the structure of HEP data analysis code.
+- Understand the structure and workflow of HEP data analysis.
-- Learn how to select and analyze physics objects (muons, electrons, jets, etc.).
+- Learn how to select and analyze physics objects such as muons, electrons, and jets.
-- Practice filling and plotting histograms.
+- Practice creating, filling, and visualizing histograms.
-- Compare real data with Monte Carlo simulations.
+- Compare experimental data with Monte Carlo simulations.
-- Gain experience with modular C++ code and the ROOT analysis framework.
+- Develop skills in modular C++ programming and the ROOT analysis framework.

+This repository is designed for personal learning purposes and encourages experimentation and sharing of ideas.

 ## Structure